10 Types of Bats Found In South Dakota! (ID GUIDE)

 #4.
 Little Brown Bat

-• Glossy brown fur on the body.
-Wings are hairless and black with a wingspan that is approximately 9 to 11 inches.
+- Glossy brown fur on the body.
+Wings are hairless and black, with a wingspan of approximately 10 inches (25 cm).

-Look for them in sheltered places such as human structures, woodpiles, tree hollows, and occasionally caves.
+Look for the Little Brown Bat roosting in South Dakota in sheltered places such as human structures, woodpiles, tree hollows, and occasionally caves.

 Little Brown Bat Range Map